Prathik-09/Video-CallingApp/README.md

-# 🌍 Streamify — Language Exchange & Real-time Communication Platform
+# 🌍 TalkBridge — Language Exchange & Real-time Communication Platform

-Streamify is a full-stack real-time messaging and video call platform built for language exchange enthusiasts.
+TalkBridge is a full-stack real-time messaging and video call platform built for language exchange enthusiasts.
 Packed with modern features and a clean UI, it's scalable, customizable, and production-ready.

 ---